Allen Ginsberg: Style and technique

-In Howl and in his other poetry, Ginsberg drew inspiration from the epic, free verse style of the 19th-century American poet Walt Whitman.
-Both wrote passionately about the promise (and betrayal) of American democracy, the central importance of erotic experience, and the spiritual quest for the truth of everyday existence.
-J. D. McClatchy, editor of the Yale Review, called Ginsberg "the best-known American poet of his generation, as much a social force as a literary phenomenon."
-McClatchy added that Ginsberg, like Whitman, "was a bard in the old manner—outsized, darkly prophetic, part exuberance, part prayer, part rant.
+In Howl and in his other poetry, Ginsberg drew inspiration from the epic, free verse style of Whitman.
+Like Ginsberg, Whitman had written passionately about the promise (and betrayal) of American democracy, the central importance of erotic experience, and the spiritual quest for the truth of everyday existence.
+Whitman scholar Ed Folsom has traced Ginsberg's engagement with the nineteenth-century poet to Federico García Lorca's 1940 "Ode to Walt Whitman," arguing that Ginsberg's famous 1955 Whitman poem "A Supermarket in California" inherited its surreal quality and concern with Whitman's sexuality.
+Folsom argued that unlike Ezra Pound, who rejected Whitman's long line, Ginsberg embraced and extended it, setting "the tone of the dominant contemporary American dialogue with Whitman" that was marked by a sense of loss over America's diminished democratic promise.
+Folsom also noted that Ginsberg's engagement with Whitman continued throughout his career, including in the 1972 collection The Fall of America, dedicated to Whitman's "intense and loving comradeship," and in the late poem "I Love Old Whitman So."
+J. D. McClatchy, editor of the Yale Review considered Ginsberg "the best-known American poet of his generation."
+Like Whitman, Ginsberg "was a bard in the old manner—outsized, darkly prophetic, part exuberance, part prayer, part rant.
 His work is finally a history of our era's psyche, with all its contradictory urges."
-McClatchy's barbed eulogies define the essential difference between Ginsberg ("a beat poet whose writing was [...] journalism raised by combining the recycling genius with a generous mimic-empathy, to strike audience-accessible chords; always lyrical and sometimes truly poetic") and Kerouac ("a poet of singular brilliance, the brightest luminary of a 'beat generation' he came to symbolise in popular culture [...] [though] in reality he far surpassed his contemporaries [...]
-Kerouac is an originating genius, exploring then answering—like Rimbaud a century earlier, by necessity more than by choice—the demands of authentic self-expression as applied to the evolving quicksilver mind of America's only literary virtuoso [...]").
+McClatchy's barbed eulogies also defined the essential difference between Ginsberg ("a beat poet whose writing was ... journalism raised by combining the recycling genius with a generous mimic-empathy, to strike audience-accessible chords; always lyrical and sometimes truly poetic") and Kerouac ("a poet of singular brilliance, the brightest luminary of a 'beat generation' he came to symbolise in popular culture ... [though] in reality he far surpassed his contemporaries ...
+Kerouac is an originating genius, exploring then answering—like Rimbaud a century earlier, by necessity more than by choice—the demands of authentic self-expression as applied to the evolving quicksilver mind of America's only literary virtuoso").